alvianzf/learn-to-code/README.md

 # learn to code

 This is the repo for learning how to code.
-The lessons are dividied into several categories for easy reading.
+The lessons are divided into several categories for easy reading.
 The lessons also includes some test scripts and sample codes to better understand the concept

 ### Algorithms
 Algorithms are a set of commands or rules that if run correctly, will produce consistent result everytime it is executed.